Giro Tor Spherical Review

 Our Analysis and Test Results

 The Giro Tor Spherical is an eye-catching helmet designed for free-riders looking for the latest safety technology combined with premium features.
-The Tor utilizes the MIPS Spherical system, designed by MIPS, Bell, and Giro.
+The Tor utilizes the Mips Spherical system, designed by Mips, Bell, and Giro.
 It uses a ball and socket system to house two independent liners to reduce the effects of rotational impact forces.
 The EPP inner liner provides vertical and horizontal movement to manage rotational forces associated with action sports falls.
-The MIPS Spherical system complements the high-end features such as a magnetic Fidlock buckle and adjustable vents to make this a well-rounded helmet.
+The Mips Spherical system complements the high-end features such as a magnetic Fidlock buckle and adjustable vents to make this a well-rounded helmet.

 Performance Comparison